Butler, Heat sink Celtics in OT, take Game 1 | Sports-Games

 Jimmy Butler fought through traffic for the game-winning bucket with 12 seconds remaining in overtime as the Miami Heat edged the Boston Celtics 117-114 in Game 1 of the Eastern Conference finals Tuesday night near Orlando.
 Butler drew a foul on the play and made the free throw to put the Heat up 116-114.
 Bam Adebayo blocked Jayson Tatum's attempt to tie the score with 3.7 seconds remaining, and after Adebayo made 1 of 2 at the free throw line, Tatum missed on a 3-point attempt as time expired to seal the result.

+"He made a great play," Tatum said of Adebayo's block.
+"That's all it is.
+He made a good play, can't do anything about it."
+Butler added, "That sealed the game for us. ...
+(Adebayo is) a huge part to why we're winning -- I've been saying it all year long, and I'll repeat it again."

 Goran Dragic led the Heat with 29 points with seven rebounds, Jae Crowder added 22 and sunk five 3-pointers, and Butler scored 20 for the Heat, who won for the ninth time in 10 playoff games.
-Adebayo had 18 points and nine assists.
+Adebayo had 18 points and nine assists, and Tyler Herro fell an assist shy of a triple-double (12 points, 11 rebounds, 9 assists).
 Tatum had a game-high 30 points with 14 rebounds, Marcus Smart scored 26 and Kemba Walker had 19 for the Celtics.
 Walker put Boston up 114-113 on a step-back bucket with 23.6 seconds left in overtime.

+Game 2 of the best-of-seven series will take place Thursday.
+"It was a great win.
+We're up 1-0, but we got three more to get," Adebayo said.